Posted April 14, 2014

 – by Steven Weinstein

-Lately, customers have been asking me how Threat Intelligence: Evidence-based knowledge about an existing hazard designed to help organizations understand the risks common and severe external threats, used to inform decisions regarding the subject’s response.
-LookingGlass Cyber (n) - Actionable, relevant, and timely information that can help when assessing the security posture of an organization.
-A little more left.
-No no, that’s now too far... can enrich their incident response processes and how the right intelligence can make them more effective.
+Lately, customers have been asking me how Threat Intelligence: Evidence-based knowledge about an existing hazard designed to help organizations make inform decisions regarding their response to the threat. can enrich their incident response processes and how the right intelligence can make them more effective.
 As a former full time lead incident responder for a massive organization and now a researcher for LookingGlass, I thought I could draw from my previous experience and combine it with our threat intelligence management platform’s capabilities to answer that question.
 Just as a quick note, having been on the customer side of the table, I’ve sat through what seemed like hundreds of vendor demos, and since I hate having marketing shoved in my face as much as you do, I’ll try to limit that bit while answering their question.
 If our platform seems useful to anyone who isn’t a customer, that’s great.
 After all, I do have this platform at my disposal, and, well, they pay me.

-Anyway, I can confidently say that when you’re dealing with literally hundreds of Malware: A generic term for a software that is designed to disable or otherwise damage computers, networks and computer systems LookingGlass Cyber (n) - another type of cold that can destroy a computer by latching on to destroy other programs. incidents per day, the minute differences in identified indicators can all start to blur together.
+Anyway, I can confidently say that when you’re dealing with literally hundreds of Malware: Software that is intended to damage or disable computers and computer systems. incidents per day, the minute differences in identified indicators can all start to blur together.
 Being able to very quickly and efficiently answer the question of whether or not a particular indicator of compromise has been seen before (and in what context) is crucial.
 Let’s see if I can coin a new phrase here: let’s call this “incident intelligence”.
 Incident responders always need to have a clear picture of what they are dealing with and how it may relate to something already encountered during previous incidents, but unfortunately for most teams, this is easier said than done.